-Once you hit the ‘Publish” button, whenever you open the page from the account with an administrator or editor access, it will show a “Private: Your Page Title”.
+Once you hit the ‘Publish” button, whenever you open the page from the account with administrator or editor access, it will show a “Private: Your Page Title”.

 2. Setting Up Private Page or Post in Gutenberg

 It is also possible to set up a private page or post in the Gutenberg editor, and you can do so by following these simple steps.
-First of all, create a new post like you always do, or select an existing one that you want to make private (similar to the one which we’ve done in “Classic Editor”).
+First of all, create a new post like you always do, or select an existing one that you want to make private (similar to the one we’ve done in “Classic Editor”).

 Once you click on the “Visibility” option, a popup will appear on the screen with three different options.
 Select the “Private” option and then click on the “Update” or “Publish” option to make your post or page private.